 plugin, this service is called Log Forwarding.

-If you use the Seperate check option and thus the logwatch_ec_single
+If you use the Separate check option and thus the logwatch_ec_single

 plugin, the service name also starts with Log